rmupap/rmupap.github.io/admissions/application-analysis-process.md

 - depth of responsibility and influence, and
 - contact with PAs and other health care practitioners.

-Please refer to the [Health Care Experience](/admissions/application-requirements/#health-care-experience) subsection of the 'Application Requirements' page for details on the PA program's goals, requirements, and expectations regarding acquisition of health care experience hours.
+Please refer to the [Health Care Experience](/admissions/application-requirements/#health-care-experience) subsection of the 'Application Requirements' page for details on the PA Program's goals, requirements, and expectations regarding acquisition of health care experience hours.

 ### Social Engagement